Dr Sabrina Germain

 - Germain, S., Denis, J.-.L., Catherine, R. and Gianluca, V. Medical Doctors in Health Care Reforms.
 Bristol: Policy Press.

 - Germain, (2016).
 For a new and more diverse comparative legal education.
 In Van Klink, B. and De Vries, U. (Eds.), Academic Learning in Law: Theoretical Positions, Teaching Experiments and Learning Experiences Edgar.

-- Germain, 'Trading' Medical Tourism for Just Health Care.
-In Khoury, L., Regis, C. and Kouri, R. (Eds.), Health Law at the Frontier Yvon Blais, Thomson Reuters.
+- Germain, S. Health Law Outside its Traditional Frontiers: “Trading” Medical Tourism for Just Health Care in the Post-Brexit Context.
+In Khoury, L., Regis, C. and Kouri, R. (Eds.), Health Law at the Frontiers Yvon Blais, Thomson Reuters.

 - Germain, (2016).
 Health Care: the Undebated Issue of the 2016 American Presidential Elections.

 - Germain, (2016).
 Brexit: Is an exit from the EU a solution for health issues in the UK?

 - Germain, S. (2014).
 Prison-based Education and Its New Pedagogical Perspective.
 Journal of Criminal Justice Education, 25(2), pp. 196–209. doi:10.1080/10511253.2014.882962.

 - Germain, S. (2013).
 Taking ‘Health’ as a Socio-Economic Right Seriously: Is the South African Constitutional Dialogue a Remedy for the American Healthcare System?
 African Journal of International and Comparative Law, 21(2), pp. 145–171. doi:10.3366/ajicl.2013.0057.